|

 then was a masterpiece, but some of those shows were pretty much

-stitched together - a socko number for the stars, a funny number for
+stitched together - a socko number for the stars, a funny

 the comedian.
 Now the standard is really much higher.
 But I think,